OpenSUTD/fifth-row-guides/admin-club-finances-101.md

 ## Credits and Acknowledgements

-Special thanks to [@Etzernal](github.com/Etzernal) for the orignal version of this guide.
+Special thanks to [@Etzernal](https://github.com/Etzernal) for the orignal version of this guide.

-Edited and Cleaned for OpenSUTD by [@piroton](github.com/piroton).
+Edited and Cleaned for OpenSUTD by [@piroton](https://github.com/piroton).

 **Other Contributors**

-<h3>Handling the Pulse Check Budget Plan</h3>

----

-Budget plan is basically an overview of the plan for the following year - events, workshops, purchases to be made etc. This will be used to pitch to OSL to request for how much seed funds is required for the following year.

-<h3>Stakeholders</h3>

----

-Contact OSL via booking an appointment/email for any enquiries.